syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 ![](SfListView_images/SfListView-Grouping.png)

-### Programmatic expand and collapse
+### Programmatic expand collapse

-You can allow end-user to expand or collapse the groups programmatically at runtime.
+Expand or collapse the groups from end-user can be done programmatically at runtime.

-#### Expand or collapse all groups
+#### Expand or collapse all the groups

-You can expand or collapse all the groups programmatically at runtime by using [SfListView.ExpandAll()](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ExpandAll.html) method and [SfListView.CollapseAll()](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~CollapseAll.html) method.
+Expand or collapse all the groups can be done programmatically at runtime by using [SfListView.ExpandAll()](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ExpandAll.html) method and [SfListView.CollapseAll()](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~CollapseAll.html) method.

 {% tabs %}
 {% highlight c# %}